What Are Furnace Filters?

 Cons:

-• They cannot filter out allergies, pollen, or dust.
+• Cannot filter out allergens, pollen, or dust.

-• They may generate small levels of smog and be costly.
+• May produce small levels of smog and can be costly.

-They are a great choice for those who suffer from allergies because they generate an electrical charge that attracts and captures airborne particles.
-These filters have a MERV rating ranging from 4 to 10, and they can be washable or disposable, depending on what system you have.
+A great choice for allergy sufferers, these filters generate an electrical charge that attracts and captures airborne particles.
+They have a MERV rating ranging from 4 to 10 and can be washable or disposable, depending on your system.

 Pros: